lauraweston/debugging_practice_1/README.md

 4. Run the tests by running `rspec` in the root of the repo.

-5. Get all the tests in `spec/` passing within the time limit (at the top of this file).
+5. Get all the tests in `spec/` passing.

 6. To help you debug, feel free to add more tests.